pints-git/EXCEL2SQL/README.md

 # EXCEL2SQL
-Excel data extraction and uploading to SQL server database using excel macro application
+Excel data extraction and uploading to SQL server database using excel macros application